 Can I use old carpet as underlay?

 We don’t recommend using old carpet or re-using old underlay.
 This is because carpet is not designed to protect flooring and won’t absorb shock from foot traffic, which is what ultimately damages flooring.
-It's also not a good idea as it may have deteriorated with age and be unable to protect your carpet the same way a new one would.
+It’s also not a good idea as it may have deteriorated with age and be unable to protect your carpet the same way underlay would.